 Other Health Benefits of Pecans

-This forest tree in the U.S. has a range of benefits apart from the anti-inflammatory effect.
-The pecans are enjoyed raw, roasted, candied.
+This orchard tree in the U.S. has a range of benefits apart from the anti-inflammatory effect.
+People can enjoyed raw pecan, roasted or toasted pecans, or candied pecans.
 It can also be put in desserts or your favorite smoothie.
 Some of the benefits of pecans include:

 1. Boosts the body’s immune system